yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-09-how-to-auto-translate-posts-with-the-claude-sonnet-4-api-2.md

 ```

 #### prompt.py
-Since the file content is quite long due to including the prompt content written earlier, I'll replace it with a link to the source file in the GitHub repository.
+Since this file is quite long as it includes the content of the previously written prompt, I will replace it with a link to the source file in the GitHub repository.
 <https://github.com/yunseo-kim/yunseo-kim.github.io/blob/main/tools/prompt.py>

-> In the `prompt.py`{: .filepath} file at the above link, `max_tokens` is a variable that specifies the maximum output length separately from the Context window size.
-When using the Claude API, the Context window size that can be input at once is 200k tokens (about 680,000 characters), but separately from that, the maximum number of output tokens supported by each model is determined, so it's recommended to check the [Anthropic official documentation](https://docs.anthropic.com/en/docs/about-claude/models) in advance before using the API.
-The existing Claude 3 series models could output up to 4096 tokens, but when I experimented with posts from this blog, for Korean posts of somewhat long length (roughly 8000 characters or more), some output languages exceeded 4096 tokens, causing the latter part of the translation to be cut off.
-In the case of Claude 3.5 Sonnet, the maximum number of output tokens doubled to 8192, so there were rarely cases where this maximum output token count was exceeded and caused problems, and from Claude 3.7 onwards, it was upgraded to support much longer output lengths.
-In the `prompt.py`{: .filepath} in the above GitHub repository, `max_tokens=16384` is specified.
+> In the `prompt.py`{: .filepath} file linked above, `max_tokens` is a variable that specifies the maximum output length, separate from the context window size.
+The context window size for the Claude API is 200k tokens (about 680,000 characters), but each model has a separate maximum output token limit.
+It's recommended to check the [Anthropic official documentation](https://docs.anthropic.com/en/docs/about-claude/models) before using the API.
+The previous Claude 3 series models could output up to 4096 tokens.
+When experimenting with posts on this blog, some longer posts (over 8000 Korean characters) exceeded 4096 tokens in certain output languages, causing the end of the translation to be cut off.
+With Claude 3.5 Sonnet, the maximum output token count has doubled to 8192, so exceeding this limit is rarely an issue.
+Starting with Claude 3.7, even longer outputs are supported.
+The `prompt.py`{: .filepath} in the GitHub repository sets `max_tokens=16384`.
+{: .prompt-tip }

+> Gemini has long had a generous maximum output token count.
+For Gemini 2.5 Pro, it's up to 65536 tokens, so it's highly unlikely to exceed this limit.
+According to the [Gemini API official documentation](https://ai.google.dev/gemini-api/docs/models#token-size), 1 token in Gemini models is about 4 characters in English, and 100 tokens are about 60-80 English words.
 {: .prompt-tip }

 #### translate_changes.py